Travel Agent Training and Education, 2024

 Most industry conferences and events aren’t free, and you can quickly wrack up a steep bill with travel and lodging expenses.
 But these events can be an invaluable educational resource.
 Good events connect you with suppliers, provide educational panels, offer ample networking opportunities.

 Want to go the extra mile?
-You can also tack on a cruise ship inspection or resort inspection.
+You can also tack on a cruise ship inspection or resort/hotel site inspection.

 Tips on Evaluating Travel Agent Training & Education Programs

-• Talk to agents who've taken the program.
+1. Talk to agents who've taken the program.
 Ask the program director for emails of a few agents who have gone through the program (though most likely they will direct you to agents who have nothing but good things to say about it).
 Another good place to check?
-Facebook groups.
-If you’re interested in HAR’s 7 Day Setup (7DS) program, join our 7DS Facebook support group and snoop around.
+Travel Agent Facebook groups.
+If you’re interested in HAR’s 7 Day Setup (7DS) program, join our 7DS Facebook group and snoop around.

-• Ask for a sample course.
-Probably the best way to see if a program is good for you is to try it out.
+2. Ask for a sample course.
+Probably the best way to see if a travel agent training program is good for you is to try it out.
 Ask the program if you can do a sample class or take a look at a recent syllabus.
 (They don’t have one?!
 Yikes!)

-• Who runs the program?
-A travel advisor education will only be as good as the people “in front of the room.”
+3. Who runs the program?
+A travel agent training program will only be as good as the people “in front of the room.”
 Who runs the program?
 What is their industry experience?
 Who teaches the classes and how much real-life travel experience do they have?
+Another important question, how recent is their experience on the topic they're teaching?

-• Ask for data.
+4. Ask for data.
 Nothing speaks louder than actions (errr, data).
 So what does their data tell you?
-How many agents complete education through the program?
+How many agents complete travel agent training through the program?
 Do the agents find jobs?
 Do their sales increase?
 If the program boasts increased lead generation, do they have the numbers to back it up?

-• Spy on their alumnus: Actions speak louder than words: Poke around on Linkedin or Facebook to see what career path alumnus followed after they complete their education.
+5. Spy on their alumnus: Actions speak louder than words: Poke around on Linkedin or Facebook to see what career path alumnus followed after they complete that travel agent training program.

 Let’s Wind Up